myrkr/jsoncc/README.md

 jsoncc

 Simple json writer and parser for C++.
-This library is not optimised for speed but for correctness an ease of use.
+This library is not optimised for speed but for correctness and ease of use.

 BSD licensed, see LICENSE.